Houtamelo/comfy-print-sync/README.md

 # Usage

 ## Step 1 - Dependency
-Add `comfy-print` as a dependency to your project.
+Add `comfy-print-sync` as a dependency to your project.

 ## Step 2 - Replace macro invocations
 - Replace every invocation of `std::print!()`    with `comfy_print::print!`